What is Reverb Effect in Audio Mixing and how do we Apply it?

 When recording in a studio, precautions are taken to avoid reverb.
 Most studios have materials that absorb reverb.

-When recording vocals, it’s best to avoid reverb.
-The reverb and delay effects should be added after the voice has been recorded.
+When recording vocals, it is best to avoid reverb.
+The reverb and delay effects should be added only after the voice has been recorded.

-This is because if you record a voice with a reverb, you can’t remove it later.
+This is because if you record a voice with a reverb, you can remove it later, but it requires more work and editing, rather than having a clean recording and adding delay or reverb only as needed.

 Why do we use the reverb effect?